githubEdit

 Cancel a service job

-If a service job in the dependency tree is canceled (e.g., due to unavailable items), all subsequent dependent jobs in the sequence are also automatically canceled.
+If a service job in the dependency tree is canceled (for example, due to unavailable items), all subsequent dependent jobs in the sequence are also automatically canceled.

 Service data